Living Without Supersymmetry -- the Conformal Alternative and a Dynamical Higgs Boson: JBW Electrodynamics

 Now if one were also to consider the coupling of electrodynamics to gravity, one would then have to address another infinity that electrodynamics possesses, namely that of the zero-point vacuum energy density, and one of the objectives of the present paper is to address this issue.
 Since Johnson, Baker, and Willey were considering electrodynamics in flat space, the need to address the vacuum energy density infinity did not arise in their study as it could be normal ordered away.

 As regards $Z_3$ and $m_0$, Johnson, Baker, and Willey showed that $Z_3$ would be finite if the fermion-antifermion-gauge boson coupling constant $\alpha$ was at a solution to the Gell-Mann-Low eigenvalue condition -- and for convenience in the following we shall set $Z_3$ equal to one.
-At this eigenvalue they showed that the bare mass scaled as

-where $\Lambda$ is an ultraviolet cutoff and $m=m_0+\delta m$ is the renormalized fermion mass.
+At this eigenvalue they showed that the bare mass scaled as $m_0=m\left(\Lambda^2/m^2\right)^{\gamma(\alpha)/2}$, where $\Lambda$ is an ultraviolet cutoff and $m=m_0+\delta m$ is the renormalized fermion mass.
 Consequently if the power $\gamma(\alpha)$ is negative, which it is perturbatively [$\gamma(\alpha)=-3\alpha/2\pi-3\alpha^2/16\pi^2+{\rm O}(\alpha^3)$], the bare mass would vanish in the limit of infinite cutoff and $\delta m$ would be finite.
 As such, the work of Johnson, Baker, and Willey was quite remarkable since it predated the work of Wilson and of Callan and Symanzik on critical scaling and the renormalization group.

 Subsequently, Adler and Bardeen \cite{Adler1971,Adler1972} recast the work of Johnson, Baker, and Willey in the language of the renormalization group itself, and showed that the renormalized inverse fermion propagator $\tilde{S}^{-1}(p,m)$ and the renormalized vertex function $\tilde{\Gamma}_{\rm S}(p,p,0,m)$ associated with the insertion of the composite operator $\theta=\bar{\psi}\psi$ with zero momentum into the fermion propagator were related by